Pareshpatel90/WordPress-Custom-Functions/README.md

-# WordPress-Custom-Functions
+# WordPress Custom Functions
-Basic function of wordpress with explanation
+- Most common used function in theme development